chrisholston/chrisholston.github.io/README.md

 ## Song Analyzer Project

-    - Search the database to find info on your favorite songs.
-    - Simply type a keyword into the search bar, and a reccomendation will appear with Artist Name, Song Title, and Album.
+    - Simply type a keyword into the search bar, and a reccomendation will appear with Artist Name, Song Title, and a link to listen.
-    - Discover new music from all types and genres!
+    - Discover new music from all genres with the click of one button!